xerdin442/imago/server/README.md

 The database schema is located [here](prisma/schema.prisma).
 If no schema changes are needed, move to the next step.
 If you make changes to the schema, follow these steps to run migrations locally:

 - Start the database container: `npm run compose:db` (**ensure Docker Desktop is running!**)
-- Apply the migrations: `npm run migrate:local`
+- Apply the migrations: `npm run migrate`

 ### 4. Initialization